New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Bubble Decoding with Memory (BD-M)

-In essence, both the uniform puncturing and the proposed improved transmission scheme improve the rate performance by refining the code rate granularity of Spinal codes.
-However, the refinement of code rate granularity increases the number of decoding attempts at the receiver, which results in high time complexity.
-To solve this problem, we propose the bubble decoding with memory (BD-M) algorithm in this section, which matches well with the proposed improved transmission scheme and reduces the average decoding time without sacrificing rate performance.
-The combination of the improved transmission scheme at the transmitter and the BD-M algorithm at the receiver constitutes an optimized transmission system, which not only improves the rate performance but also improves the decoding efficiency of Spinal codes.
+Based on Theorem \ref{t5}, we know that if the receiver end introduces an extra memory to dynamically store and partially update the decoding tree of Spinal codes, the calculations required for the unchanged parts of the decoding tree can be eliminated, thereby reducing the decoding complexity.
+Inspired by this idea, we take the most commonly used bubble decoding algorithm as an example, and propose the bubble decoding with memory (BD-M) algorithm here.
+An interesting issue is that the proposed BD-M algorithm matches the proposed TITT scheme well.
+The combination of the TITT scheme at the transmitter and the BD-M algorithm at the receiver constitutes an improved transmission-decoding system, which not only exhibits good rate performance but also improves the decoding efficiency of Spinal codes.